NJREA Scholarships

 Students may apply for only one scholarship, regardless of type.
 To be eligible, a student must fulfill the following requirements:

-Elizabeth A. Allen/Isabelle M. Hickman (IMH) four-year scholarships
+Elizabeth A. Allen/Isabelle M. Hickman (IMH) scholarships

 • Will graduate from a New Jersey public high school, including vocational-technical and charter schools;